-AMM TRANS-1: Traffic Management Plan: To minimize potential effects from construction activities to motorists, bicyclists, or pedestrians using local streets, a TMP will be developed by Caltrans and implemented throughout construction.
+AMM TRANS-1: Traffic Management Plan: To minimize potential effects from construction activities to motorists, bicyclists, or pedestrians using local streets, and access to and use of public recreational facilities, a TMP will be developed by Caltrans and implemented throughout construction.
 The TMP will include public information, motorist information, incident management, construction, and alternate routes.
 The TMP will also include elements, such as haul routes, one-way traffic control, flaggers, and phasing, to reduce impacts to local residents as much as feasible and to maintain access to businesses in the local area.
 The TMP will also provide access for police and emergency service providers.
-Lane closures will be planned in coordination with Caltrans, Marin County, and Sonoma
+Lane closures will be planned in coordination with Caltrans, Marin County, and Sonoma County; planning will include notices to emergency service providers, and the public in advance.